ka8725/migration_data/README.md

 classes in the migrations or write raw SQL.
 But they don't help in 100% of all cases.
 This gem promises to solve this problem in a simple way.

+In short, this gem promotes writing the code migrates data in separate methods of a schema migration.
+That separates concerns and allows writing tests for these methods.
+Also, they optionally can be skipped.

-If you still don't understand what this gem is for please check out [this blog post](http://railsguides.net/2014/01/30/change-data-in-migrations-like-a-boss/).
+If it's still not clear what this gem is for please check out [this blog post](http://railsguides.net/2014/01/30/change-data-in-migrations-like-a-boss/).

 ## Installation